Last Updated on February 1, 2025

 • For employment applications, Standard Process may collect additional information through a third party website (such as https://recruiting.ultipro.com), including previous work experience, education information, licenses and certifications, and other personal information.

 In many cases, users choose the amount of information they supply.
 There may be instances in which some of the information that we ask users to provide is identified as mandatory and some as voluntary.
 In such cases, if users do not provide mandatory personal information with respect to a particular activity, users will not be able to engage in that activity.
-Standard Process also may collect certain information that is not personally identifiable when you visit our Sites, such as the type of browser you are using, the type of operating system you are using, the domain name of your Internet service provider, aggregate data about the number of visits to the Sites, and/or aggregate data about the pages visited.
+Standard Process also may collect certain information when you visit our Sites, such as the type of browser you are using, the type of operating system you are using, the domain name of your Internet service provider, aggregate data about the number of visits to the Sites, and/or aggregate data about the pages visited.

 Information gathered through the Sites may be transferred, used, and stored in the United States and in foreign jurisdictions in which we, our agents, customers, and other users of the Sites are located, and by accessing the Sites, you consent to the transfer, use, and storage of your information in those jurisdictions.

-1. How Standard Process Uses the Information
+2. How Standard Process Uses the Information

 Standard Process uses non-personally identifiable information—whether non-identifying, de-identified, anonymized, or aggregated (collectively, “De-identified Data”)—to improve the design and content of the Sites and to enable Standard Process to personalize your online experience.
 Standard Process may use the De-identified Data to analyze the Sites’ usage as well as create services and/or products to fit your needs.
 Also, Standard Process may share this De-identified Data with Standard Process’ related entities, advertisers, partners, and/or other third-party vendors.
 Standard Process shall own such De-identified Data and may maintain copies of such as part of its records.